ravidziv/academic-kickstart/content/authors/admin/_index.md

 ---

 I'm a Ph.D. candidate under the supervision of Prof Naftali Tishby and Prof Haim Sompolinsky at the Hebrew University of Jerusalem.

-During my Ph.D., I worked mostly on the connection of deep neural networks to information theory.
-I tried to develop a deeper understating of DNNs based on information theory and to implement it on large scale problems.
+In my Ph.D., I focused  on the connection between deep neural networks (DNNs) and information theory.
+I tried to develop a deeper understating of DNNs based on information theory and to implement it over large scale problems.

-In parallel with my studies, I also work as a researcher at the A.I. & data science research team of Intel's Advanced Analytics group.
-I worked on several projects and domains, including developing deep learning, computer vision, and sensory data solutions for healthcare, manufacturing, and marketing, for both internal and external uses.
+In parallel to my studies, I work as a researcher at the A.I. & data science research team of Intel's Advanced Analytics group.
+There, I am involved in several projects.
+Mainly, development of deep learning, computer vision, and sensory data solutions for healthcare, manufacturing, and marketing, for both internal and external uses.

-In the past, I worked as a research student at Google Brain, CA, USA.
+Recently I had the opportunity to work as a research student at Google Brain, CA, USA.
 In this position, I explored the generalization ability of DNNs using information theory tools.

-I also develop some projects for the Wikimedia Foundation (mostly Wikipedia), like OCR and advanced editing abilities.
+In the past I was also involved in develop some projects for Wikipedia.

-When I have free time, I volunteer as a web developer at The Public Knowledge Workshop.
+In my free, I volunteer as a developer at The Public Knowledge Workshop.

 And I also love basketball :)